RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ## 'Marked' nodes

 An important part of the Fibonacci Heap is how it marks nodes in order to achieve its desired time bounds.
 The decrease key operation marks a node when its child is cut from a tree, this allows us to track some history for each node.
-Essentially the marking of nodes allows us to track whether a node;
+Essentially the marking of nodes allows us to track whether:

-* has had no children cut (unmarked)
+* The node has had no children cut (unmarked)
-* has had a single child cut (marked)
+* The node has had a single child cut (marked)
-* is having a second child cut (removing a child of a marked node)
+* The node is having a second child cut (removing a child of a marked node)

 When a second child is cut from the parent, the parent it moved to the root list.
 This ensures that the structure of the Fibonacci heap does not stray too far from that of the binomial heap, which is one of the properties that enables the Fibonacci heap to achieve its amortised time bounds.